AirAsia Philippines given until June 6 to settle unpaid fees—CAAP

 The agency stated it is closely working with airlines to ensure financial compliance and uninterrupted airport operations.

-Reports stated that the order from CAAP stemmed from AirAsia's failure to settle over P271.9 million in unpaid airport charges and other fees.
+Reports stated that the order from CAAP stemmed from AirAsia's alleged failure to settle over P271.9 million in unpaid airport charges and other fees.